thr3a/docs-generator-for-chatgpt/kamal/index.md

 and aliases to avoid repetition.

-You can prefix a configuration section with `x-` to indicate that it is an anchor.
-Kamal will ignore the anchor and not raise an error.
-See Anchors for more information.
+You can prefix a configuration section with `x-` to indicate that it is an extension.
+Kamal will ignore the extension and not raise an error.

 ## The service name